Vruddhi18/computervision-recipes/SETUP.md

 ## Compute Environments

-Many computer visions scenarios are extremely computationally heavy.
+Many computer vision scenarios are extremely computationally intensive.
 Training a model often requires a machine that has a strong GPU, and would otherwise be too slow.

 The easiest way to get started is to use the [Azure Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/).
 This VM will come installed with all the system requirements that are needed to run the notebooks in this repository.
 If you choose this option, you can skip the [System Requirements](#system-requirements) step in this guide as those requirements come pre-installed on the DSVM.